AIA ILP products

 How does the dividend simulator work?

-When target dividend yield is above 0%, the model switches to the selected dividend portfolio return from the payout start age.
+The dividend simulator is off by default.
+When its dropdown is open and a payout start age plus target dividend yield are entered, the model switches to the selected dividend portfolio return from the payout start age.
 If dividends are paid out, they are shown as client cashflow and do not reduce the underlying fund value.
 If reinvested, they are added back into the fund value as reinvested dividend top-up units and tracked separately.

 Can I trust changed age, gender, or premium scenarios?